top of page

 Remember:

-As part of anti-bullying week, there are two games to download to play and discuss with your learners or with your children at home.
+There are three "Bullying vs Kindness Games" to play and discuss with your learners or with your children at home.

 Let's make the world a kinder place!